backstage/backstage/docs/features/techdocs/getting-started.md

 > Python packages.
 The order is important to make sure we get correct version of
 > some of the dependencies.

-## Running Backstage locally

-Start the frontend and the backend app by running `yarn dev`, this will launch [http://localhost:3000/](http://localhost:3000/) in your browser, from there you can navigate to [http://localhost:3000/docs/](http://localhost:3000/docs/) to see all your documentation sites.

 ## Additional reading

 - [Creating and publishing your docs](creating-and-publishing.md)